systematic-magic/AgingPubMed/research_papers_pdf.rst

 **16.2.1.
 Main Title**

-- Main title should appear at the top of the first page of the supplementary materials. -

-- Title should be ALL CAPS, blue and bold font.
+- Main title should appear at the top of the first page of the supplementary materials - Title should be ALL CAPS, blue and bold font.

 .. image:: /_static/suppl_main_ms_pdf.png
   	:alt: Supplementary Materials main title